drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 ### schema_supplement key

+**Data type:** Dictionary

-A dictionary, this key maps schema names to a dictionary of structured content, including introductory text and schema-specific text replacements.
+Maps schema names to a dictionary of structured content, including introductory text and schema-specific text replacements.

 The `schema_supplement` key defines a dictionary of structured content, including text overrides for property descriptions, units translation (replacements for unit abbreviations), schema-specific intros, property description substitutions, and other supplementary data.
 The structure of this object looks like this (all fields are optional):